thoughtworks-jumpstart/jumpstart/back-end-web-development/testing-web-services/testing-express-with-mongodb.md

 To write API tests for an Express app that uses MongoDB as the database, we are going to use a library called [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).
 It spins up an in-memory instance of MongoDB, which is faster than running a separate MongoDB instance.

+The library helps to give us a clean/empty database for each test case, so that the test cases do not interfere with each other (e.g. if a test case fail and leave some garbage data in its copy of database, that failure will not affect other test cases because each test case starts with a clean database).

 Here is an example on using it with Jest: [https://github.com/nodkz/mongodb-memory-server\#simple-jest-test-example](https://github.com/nodkz/mongodb-memory-server#simple-jest-test-example)

 ## Adding tests to the Books API